SlatchDev/NSS-using-python/README.md

 - watch the magic happen!

 ## Notes ❗️
-- Only tested succesfull for windows 10, Prodduced an error on Linux mint 20.3 Not sure about the rest.
+- Only tested succesfull for windows 10, Produced an error on Linux mint 20.3 Not sure about the rest.
 - Takes so long to give resutls and consumes alot of resources if too many days and food were specefied due to bad optimization as I said.
 - Isn't accurate and has some faults when it comes to real natural selection and genetics.